Climate-based cabbage planting guide for Rexburg, Idaho

 Typical days to maturity 70–90

-Gardeners usually start indoors around March 17 and plant outdoors from about April 28.
+Cabbage is usually started indoors around March 17 and planted outdoors during the normal local window of April 28 to May 12.
 Most varieties need about 70–90 days to reach maturity once they are in the garden.

 Cabbage is usually an easy seasonal fit in Rexburg.
 The more useful question is how to turn that margin into better sizing, steadier growth, and a cleaner finish.